MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

 1. On the **Develop** page, create a new empty SQL query.
 2. Ensure that the script is connected to the **Built-in** SQL pool and the **Sales** database.
-3. Enter the following SQL code:
+3. Enter the following SQL code and run it:

     ```sql
     SELECT YEAR(OrderDate) AS OrderYear,